-Support Materials for The Fundamentals of Ethics
+Support Materials for The Fundamentals of Ethics 5e

-Along with the Instructor's Manual and Test Bank, Oxford University Press offers a companion website that includes:
+Along with the Instructor's Manual with Test Bank, Oxford University Press offers the following:

-- An Instructor Resources section that contains all the materials in the Instructor's Manual and Test Bank and lecture outlines in PowerPoint format. - A Student Resources section that contains multiple choice self-quizzes on each chapter of the book so that students may check their basic understanding of the key points.
+- The Instructor Resources section contains all the materials in the Instructor's Manual and Test Bank and lecture outlines in PowerPoint format. - The Student Resources section contains multiple choice self-quizzes on each chapter of the book so that students may check their basic understanding of the key points.